charleskpius/borinlivs/README.md

-- 👋 Hi, I’m @borinlivs
+- 👋 Hi, I’m @charleskpius
 - 👀 I’m interested in automobile and internet access able devices
 - 🌱 I’m currently learning cybersecurity
 - 💞️ I’m looking to collaborate on cybersecurity and other cyber fields